coder/enterprise-images/README.md

 # Enterprise Example Images

+> This is mirror of Original Images by Codercom for ARM64

 These docs contain examples and guides for how to setup your images to utilize the Multi Editor Support built into Coder Enterprise.